christianpflugradt/Passbird/README.md

     Available Set Commands:

-	    s[EggId] sets a random Password with default configuration s[1-9][EggId] sets a random Password with specified configuration s? prints this overview
+        s? (help)                  Displays an overview of available password configurations. s[EggId] (set)             Sets a random password for the specified EggId using the default configuration. s[1-9][EggId] (set custom) Sets a random password for the specified EggId using a custom configuration.

 ## Migrating Passbird 4.x.x to Passbird 5.x.x